-A: Every accident case is different, however, the attorneys at our accident law firm work diligently to recover the maximum compensation you are entitled to.
+A: Every accident case is different, however, the car crash attorneys at our accident law firm work diligently to recover the maximum compensation you are entitled to.
 Damages can include compensation for personal injuries, pain, suffering, mental distress, property damage, lost wages, lost past and future earnings, and the wrongful death of a loved one.

 A: If you don’t have auto insurance, but the at-fault driver does, you can file a claim against their insurance provider.

 Bonus Question: What makes Hirsch & Lyon the best Phoenix auto accident lawyers?